 GIV began in 1982 when Vermont’s Commissioner of Education and the Director of the Vermont Arts Council recognized an extraordinary deficiency in arts education in the state’s public schools.
-The Governor’s Institute on the Arts was established with the blessing of then-Governor Richard Snelling in 1983 to address that need.
+The Governor’s Institute on the Arts was established to address that need with the blessing of then-Governor Richard Snelling.

-Since 1983, nearly 10,000 students have embraced the unique opportunity to deepen their educations through GIV, and GIV has become one of the longest-running Governor’s Schools in the country.
+Since 1983, over 10,000 students have embraced the unique opportunity to deepen their educations through GIV, and GIV has become one of the longest-running Governor’s Schools in the country.

 1982: GIV is founded by Christine Graham, Steven Kaagan, Ellen Lovell, and Stephan Morse.
 Christine Graham is the organization’s first Executive Director.

-1985: Institutes in Current Issues & Youth Activism (then called International Affairs) is created by John Ungerleider at the School for International Training, and Science & Technology begins at UVM.
+1985: The Institute on Current Issues & Youth Activism (then called International Affairs) is created by John Ungerleider at the School for International Training, and the Science & Technology Institute begins at UVM.

 1988: Founding Executive Director Christine Graham is succeeded by David Gibson.